gitmehedi/techstacks/README.md

 * Docker
 * RabbitMQ
 * Ubuntu
 * Flask

-please ensure installation before using those software.
+Please ensure installation before using those software.

 ### What Is Docker?